escherba/python-cityhash/README.rst

 The Python `Buffer Protocol <https://docs.python.org/3/c-api/buffer.html>`__ allows Python objects to expose their data as raw byte arrays to other objects, for fast access without copying to a separate location in memory.
-Notably, NumPy is a major framework that supports this protocol.
+Among others, NumPy is a major framework that supports this protocol.

-The functions in these packages will read byt arrays from objects that expose them via buffer protocol.
-Here is an example showing hashing of a 4D NumPy
+All hashing functions in this packege will read byte arrays from objects that expose them via the buffer protocol.
+Here is an example showing hashing of a 4D NumPy array:
-array:

 .. code-block:: python